openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `claims`
     * OPTIONAL.
 As specified in Section 5.5 of [@OpenID].
 * `registration`
     * OPTIONAL.
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in (#rp-registration-parameter).
+This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in {#rp-registration-parameter}.
 * `registration_uri`
     * OPTIONAL.
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in (#rp-registration-parameter).
+This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in {#rp-registration-parameter}.
 * `request`
     * OPTIONAL.
 Request Object value, as specified in Section 6.1 of [@OpenID].
 The Request Object MAY be encrypted to the Self-Issued OP by the RP.
 In this case, the `sub` (subject) of a previously issued ID Token for this RP MUST be sent as the `kid` (Key ID) of the JWE.
 * `request_uri`